Blocking Pull Requests on Critical Accessibility Violations

 • Premature SPA Hydration: Scanners trigger before React/Vue hydration completes.
 Dynamic ARIA states and interactive landmarks remain invisible to the parser.

-• Missing Failure Flags: Runners lack explicit --exit or --fail-on directives.
+• Missing Failure Flags: Runners lack explicit --exit directives.
 Pipelines pass regardless of violation count.

 • Static Snapshot Limitations: Tools capturing initial HTML payloads bypass client-side routing transitions.
 Focus traps and modal overlays are missed entirely.